 Each reporting agency maintains a separate error reporting process, so you’ll have to report each error to the agency that made it.
 For basic errors, like address, name, or personal information, the agency can make those corrections with minimal trouble.
 For more serious errors, you’ll need to send a dispute letter.
-The FTC has a template for a dispute letter available on its website. (https://www.consumer.ftc.gov/articles/0151-disputing-errors-credit-reports) You can use that or you can draft your own.
+The FTC has a template for a dispute letter available on its website.
+You can find this by a simple internet search.
+You can use that or you can draft your own.
 Either way, you’ll need to clearly identify the accounts or items you’re disputing.
 Where possible, use partial account numbers or other numerical information.
 You’ll also need to explain why you consider the item an error.
 Attach copies, but not originals, of documents that support your claim.
 Examples include police reports for stolen or lost wallets, bankruptcy orders that discharged a debt or letters from a lender indicating that an account was opened fraudulently.

 Send your letter via certified mail.
-This costs a little more than a stamp, but you’ll get proof of receipt.
-This is important because the agency has 30 days to make a determination about your dispute.
+These cost a little more than a stamp, but you’ll get proof of receipt.
+This is important because the agency has 30 days to decide about your dispute.
 They’ll send your dispute to the information provider (the company that told the agency about the account or negative item).

 If the reporting agency finds your claim to be correct, you can request that they send copies of the updated report to anyone who received your credit report in the last six months, and to any employer who pulled your credit report over the last two years.
 They’re also required to send you an updated copy with any new information in it.

 4. Stay on it